Sujan-Naik/Sujan-Naik/README.md

 My interests involve:
   - Web-development
+  - Machine learning
-  - Plugin development for Minecraft using the Bukkit API
+  - Plugin development for Minecraft using the Bukkit API and Paper API
   - Mod development for Minecraft with Forge
   - Electric Guitar

 I have experience with the following:
   - Java
+  - Scala
   - Python
   - C++
   - SQL